 Figure 3.32: Non-linear sigmoid function

 Why, then, is logistic regression considered a linear model?
 It turns out that the answer to this question lies in a different formulation of the sigmoid equation, called the logit function.
 We can derive the logit function by solving the sigmoid function for X; in other words, finding the inverse of the sigmoid function.
-First, we set the sigmoid equal to p, the probability of observing the positive class, then solve for X as shown in the following:
+First, we set the sigmoid equal to p, which we interpret as the probability of observing the positive class, then solve for X as shown in the following: